nan0web/i18n/README.md

 ```
 ## Usage with Database

-For database-backed translations with hierarchical loading, use the `I18nDb` class:
+How to use database-backed translations with hierarchical loading, use the `I18nDb` class?
 ```js
 import { MemoryDB } from "@nan0web/test"
 import { I18nDb } from "@nan0web/i18n"